sora.body

 get_orientation(time, observer='geocenter')[source]

-Returns the object orientation as seen by an observer.
+Return the object orientation as seen by an observer.

 Parameters: